 For further information on the parks and gardens register see

-Registered Parks & Gardens on Historic England’s website.
+Registered Parks and Gardens on Historic England’s website.

 London inventory of historic green spaces